datamade/django-councilmatic/README.rst

 django-councilmatic
 ===========

  The django-councilmatic app provides the core functionality for the `Councilmatic family <http://www.councilmatic.org/>`_, a set of web apps for keeping tabs on local city council.
-It is built upon the open civic data standard, and ultimately makes Councilmatic easier to re-deploy in new cities.
+It is built upon the open civic data standard and, ultimately, makes Councilmatic easier to re-deploy in new cities.

 django-councilmatic includes: